CYLphysics/CYLphysics.github.io/_pages/about.md

 ### National Tsing Hua University, Department of Physics (2018-2020)
 ###  Master program
 #### Machine learning application in quantum many body system:
 Propose a new approach to predict Hamiltonian-dependent physical quantities such as eigenvalues and dispersion relation in non-perturbative parameter regime from perturbative regime data whose computational time remain almost constantly with respect to increasing system size.
 The accuracy of prediction can be affected by several parameters.
-The potential of this method theoretically should including any calculation of Hamiltonian -dependent physical quantities especially in an extremely large Hilbert space system.
+The potential of this method theoretically should including any calculation of Hamiltonian-dependent physical quantities especially in an extremely large Hilbert space system.

 ACADEMIA SINICA                                                  		             July 2018 - Aug.
 2018
 Institute of  Atomic and Molecular Science